City of Tallahassee Coin

 • Right Tree Right Place: Planning appropriate space for trees in an urban environment is an ongoing process.
 Pro-active solutions to minimize conflict between trees and hardscape are in a constant state of improvement.
 Solutions include using root barriers, alternative pavement materials and design guidelines for spaces that accommodate trees and different uses.

-• Development Code Analysis: An analysis of past development projects is in progress to evaluate the effectiveness of existing development regulations.
-This includes determining pre and post-development tree canopy coverage, diversity, wind resistance, and other factors.
+• Development Code Analysis: An analysis of past development projects was completed to evaluate the effectiveness of existing development regulations.
+This included determining pre and post-development tree canopy coverage, diversity, wind resistance, and other factors.

 Tree Availability